 - Semester 1: Mid September to Mid January

 - Semester 2: Mid January to late June

 - Law: When applying to Go Global, UBC-V Law students must select 'University of Nottingham-LAW' on their Go Global application

-- *Students cannot return to UBC for term 2 (alternative assessment only available for law students)
+- Students wishing to attend semester 1 cannot return to UBC for term 2 (alternative assessment only available for law students)